 There had to be a better (easier, less annoying) way.
+And in fact, there was.

 Table of Contents

-DIY Spray Chandelier Cleaner
+Spray On, Drip Off Chandelier Cleaner

 Most cleaning products are made up of distilled water and a bunch of other stuff.
 Often either ammonia or isopropyl alcohol (rubbing alcohol).